ferg-essay/essay-graphics/README.md

-# essay-plot
+# essay-graphics

-Plotting library for the essays on mind project.
+Base graphics library for the essays on mind project.